EN TR

 01

-Hybrid infrastructure works.
-Secondary rhizomatic connections increased walkability by 27% without killing the radial backbone's legibility.
+Hybrid infrastructure works, in the model.
+In our simulation scenarios, secondary rhizomatic connections increased walkability by 27% without killing the radial backbone's legibility.

 02

 Polycentric beats monocentric.
-Districts with 3-5 micro-centers showed 34% higher retail viability than single-center plans.
+In the same scenarios, districts with 3-5 micro-centers showed 34% higher modeled retail viability than single-center plans.

 03

 Terrain response is measurable.
-High-TFI settlements showed 40% lower infrastructure costs and stronger community identity.
+High-TFI settlements in our sample showed roughly 40% lower modeled infrastructure costs and stronger community identity.

 04

 Howard was half right.
-Infrastructure-first works.
+Infrastructure-first works; Copenhagen and Tokyo keep proving it.
 Concentric rings don't have to.

 09